 - triazolam (Halcion) – this drug may cause nightmares.

-- atypical antipsychotics – sedating and may cause nightmares, disturbing dreams, and severe low blood pressure:
+- atypical antipsychotics – sedating and may cause nightmares, disturbing dreams, and severely low blood pressure:

 - olanzapine (Zyprexa) – increases the deeper stages of sleep, while reducing REM sleep